Last Updated on December 5, 2023 by Sharon Advik

 It’s a lens for somebody who’s not a professional.

-So this may be something you want to consider for carrying around one lens on a full-frame body.
+So, you may consider this for carrying around one lens on a full-frame body.

 It’s going to serve the purpose of traveling around; I’m sure it will give you quality pictures because if you’re not a professional and it’s something that you want to carry around, it’s going to get the job done.